-Mr. Barkemeyer is an Aggravated Flight From an Officer defense attorney in Livingston Parish, Louisiana.
-He has represented clients with this charge in many parishes throughout Louisiana.
+The Barkemeyer Law Firm are Aggravated Flight From an Officer defense attorneys in Livingston Parish, Louisiana.
+We have represented clients with this charge in many parishes throughout Louisiana.
 There are many ways to approach these types of charges.
 Many times, the client has a clean record and has made an embarrassing mistake.
 The client could have a job and personal life he needs to protect.
 We know how to help our clients to protect his record and personal life.
 Feel free to contact us if you need a criminal defense lawyer for a Flight from an Officer charge in Louisiana.
 We have represented clients charged with this in many areas of Louisiana including, Baton Rouge, Livingston, Denham Springs, Tangipahoa, Covington, Ascension, and New Orleans.

 If you or someone you know has been charged with Aggravated Flight From an Officer in Livingston Parish or anywhere else in Louisiana, contact us at 225-964-6720.

 SCHEDULE A CONSULTATION WITH OUR LAWYERS

 Louisiana DWI & Criminal Lawyers